plone/documentation/adapt-and-extend/theming/resources.rst

 Introduction to Plone 5 resources
 ---------------------------------

-Plone 5 introduces new concepts, for some, with working with JavaScript and CSS in Plone.
+Plone 5 introduces new concepts for working with JavaScript and CSS in Plone.

-Plone 5 utilizes Asynchronous Module Definition (AMD) with RequireJS.
+We finally have a solution to define JavaScript modules and their dependencies
-We chose AMD over other module loading implementations(like commonjs) because AMD can be used in non-compiled form in the browser.
+- in contrast of the previous approach, where all dependencies had to be loaded in order.
+We achieve that with the tool RequireJS, which follows the Asynchronous Module Definition (AMD) approach.
-This way, someone can click "development mode" in the resource registry control panel and work with the non-compiled JavaScript files directly.
+We chose AMD over other module loading implementations(like CommonJS) because AMD can be used in non-compiled form in the browser and also compiled Through-The-Web.
+This way, we can also support a "development mode" like in Plone versions prior to 5, where changes in the JavaScript sources are instantly reflected.

-Additionally, Plone 5 streamlines the use of Less to compile CSS.
+CSS can be developed with the CSS compiler Less.
+Who ever worked with Less probably don't want to edit CSS directly - especially for bigger projects.
+Less gives us a lot of nice features like inheritance, scoping, functions, mixins and variables, which are not available in pure CSS.
+Again, the availablility of a JavaScript based compiler made a good reason to choose Less over Sass.

-These two concepts for JavaScript and CSS are merged into one idea--a resource.
+Our concept of a resource is made of a JavaScript and/or some Less or CSS files.

 Resources